rfforelli/rfforelli.github.io/README.md

 ## Bio

 Hello, my name is Ryan Forelli.
-I am a PhD student at Northwestern University studying Computer Engineering
+I am a PhD student at Northwestern University studying Computer Engineering.

 ## Research Overview
 My focus is on AI accelerators and HW/SW co-design techniques and tools to empower AI engineers.
 I primarily work on accelerators for applications in scientific experimentation in domains such as fusion energy, biological cell-sorting, materials characterization, high-energy physics, and more.